Chapter 23: Reuniting in Wall Market

-“Thanks for letting us know where she went, dear aunt,” Cosmo said, giving her a hug.
+“Thanks for letting us know where she went, dear aunt,” Cosmo said, hugging her.
 “I’ll see you again soon!”

 As soon as they were out of earshot, Tails spoke.
-“Who was that?” he asked, raising a hand up to shield his eyes from the bright neon lighted signs scattered around the settlement.
+“Who was that?” he asked, raising a hand to shield his eyes from the bright neon-lighted signs scattered around the settlement.

 They continued to walk through the Wall Market.
 The large slum consisted of numerous shanties, some built for one person, others built for small families.
-Some of the shacks also doubled as storefronts or restaurants with the residents peddling wares of all sorts in order to eke out a living.
-The two stopped off at a reasonable looking dive to eat some breakfast.
+Some of the shacks also doubled as storefronts or restaurants with the residents peddling wares of all sorts to eke out a living.
+The two stopped off at a reasonable-looking dive to eat some breakfast.